mattlianje/d4/README.md

 # d4

 _**d4**_ is a collection of zero-dependency, single file libraries you can drop into your project like header files.
-Each library is a simple, powerful building block for writing beautiful, type-safe dataflows.

-## Goal
-Give dataflow programmers light-weight, type-safe and privacy respecting building blocks that solve the 90% problems without the 900% frameworks.
+Each library is a simple, powerful building block for writing beautiful, type-safe dataflows. **Goal**: Give dataflow programmers light-weight, type-safe and privacy respecting building blocks that solve the 90% problems without the 900% frameworks.

 ### _d4_ Modules